LissouDev/buena-frontend/README.md

 This application uses [concurrently](https://www.npmjs.com/package/concurrently) to simultanously run backend and frontend.

-Please note that the backend is mocked for demo purposes.
+The app is hosted on AWS Amplify for demo purposes.

 To start the app, run the following command in the frontend folder: